Ida Henrietta Hyde: Anti-discrimination efforts

 It was not until I had worked many days in the splendid laboratory assigned to my private use that it dawned upon me that I was occupying a unique position...
 In the university circle the news quickly spread that an American "woman's rights" freak... had had the boldness and audacity to force entrance into the college halls. — Ida H. Hyde, "Before Women Were Human Beings".

 Hyde repeatedly encountered barriers to her education and career due to her gender, and pressed for more equal access and treatment of women in academia throughout her life.
-When she was denied the right to enroll in Strassburg University because of her gender, she went to Heidelberg University.
+When she was denied the right to enroll in Strasburg University because of her gender, she went to Heidelberg University.
 Although she was allowed to matriculate, the university's medical school did not permit women, and the faculty denied her entry to physiology lectures or laboratories.
 Fortunately, her male colleagues shared their lecture notes, and after intense study she passed her doctoral examinations with honor.
 She wrote about her difficulties in a revealing account in the AAUW Journal entitled "Before Women Were Human Beings".

 After returning to America, Hyde enlisted the help of many fellow women academics and wealthy female benefactors to create a fund to support women in science.
 The Naples Table Association became a source of both financial aid and professional support for women in scientific research, with 36 women benefiting from the program.
 In 1927, she established a scholarship at the University of Kansas for women pursuing careers in the sciences, and endowed the Ida H. Hyde International Fellowship with the Association of American University Women (AAUW).
 On the campus of KU, she pushed for toilet facilities in the science buildings; these buildings were built with only restrooms provided for men, assuming there would be no need for women's facilities.
 She repeatedly pressed the university for equal pay and worked in the community to increase the opportunities for women in diverse professions.